|

 thing that happens when light energy in the form of photons radiates

 away from a light source.
-TYPICALLY reactions involve an energy change.
+TYPICALLY chemical reactions involve an energy change.

 The reaction is examined as a system and the rest of the universe makes